barcek/rvry/README.md

 Several options are available (see [Options](#options) below), including the use of a Bash command on completion.
 Any such command can receive the available log entry elements, i.e. start datetime stamp and duration plus any tag, via the output cue - `:RVRY` by default - each use of which is replaced by the elements before the command is run.

-## Script
+## Source

 The script can be run with the command `./rvry` while in the same directory, and from elsewhere using the pattern `path/to/rvry`, by first making it executable, if not already, with `chmod +x rvry`.
-Once executable, it can be run from any directory with the simpler `rvry` by placing it in the '/bin' or '/usr/bin' directory.
+Once executable, it can be run from any directory with the simpler `rvry` by placing it in a directory listed on the `$PATH` environment variable, e.g. '/bin' or '/usr/bin'.

-The hashbang at the top of the file assumes the presence of Bash.
+The hashbang at the top of the file assumes the presence of Bash in '/bin', the source code that several utils are installed.
+A list can be found close to the top of the file.

 ### Defaults